-- The number of heroin and other opioid related overdose deaths, tracked by the Lucas County Coroner's Office representing 18 counties in Northwest Ohio and 2 counties in Southeastern Michigan, has increased from 8 in 2010 to 452 in 2019.
+- The number of opioid related overdose deaths, tracked by the Lucas County Coroner's Office representing 20 counties in Northwest Ohio and 1 county in Southeastern Michigan, has increased from 8 in 2010 to 556 in 2020.

 - Opiates and opioids are drugs that are highly addictive and are prescribed to treat pain.

 - Heroin is an illegal, highly addictive opiate drug.

-- Many recent overdose deaths were the result of heroin that was combined or "cut" with fentanyl or other opioids more powerful than heroin.
+- Many recent overdose deaths were the result of the illicit drug supply contaminated with fentanyl or other opioids that are more powerful than heroin.

-- Those addicted to heroin are likely to have started by misusing prescription pain medication.
+- Those addicted to heroin or other opioids are likely to have started by misusing prescription pain medication.
 Many people get these prescription drugs for non-medical use from the homes of their parents, grandparents or friends.

 - Prescription drug drop-off boxes are located in Toledo and throughout Lucas and Wood Counties for the safe disposal of unused medications.
 A list of drop-off box sites is available here.
 Lucas County, Wood County.